newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 `public` - When a VPC links to an consumer, traffic will be accepted from the public internet via an application load balancer if one is configured for the application.

+___

+### `celerity/datastore` 🔗 `celerity/consumer`

+#### celerity.consumer.datastore

+Specifies the name of the data store (in the blueprint) that the consumer should listen to for events.
+This is only required when there is ambiguity where a consumer matches the the link selector of multiple data sources in the blueprint.
+If the consumer is only linked to a single data store, this annotation is not required and the default behaviour will be to listen to the data store that matches the link selector.

+**type**

+string

+___

+#### celerity.consumer.datastore.startFromBeginning

+Whether the consumer should start processing events from the beginning of the stream (or earliest available point).

+This is only supported in some target environments.

+**type**

+boolean

+___

+### `celerity/queue` 🔗 `celerity/consumer`

+#### celerity.consumer.queue

+Specifies the name of the queue (in the blueprint) that the consumer should listen to for messages.
+This is only required when there is ambiguity where a consumer matches the the link selector of multiple queues in the blueprint.
+If the consumer is only linked to a single queue, this annotation is not required and the default behaviour will be to listen to the queue that matches the link selector.

+**type**

+string

+___

+### `celerity/bucket` 🔗 `celerity/consumer`

+#### celerity.consumer.bucket

+Specifies the name of the bucket (in the blueprint) that the consumer should listen to for events.
+This is only required when there is ambiguity where a consumer matches the the link selector of multiple buckets in the blueprint.
+If the consumer is only linked to a single bucket, this annotation is not required and the default behaviour will be to listen to events for the bucket that matches the link selector.

+**type**

+string

+___

+#### celerity.consumer.bucket.events

+The object storage events that should trigger the consumer.

+**type**

+string - Comma-separated list of events

+**allowed values**

+`created` | `deleted` | `metadataUpdated`

+**examples**

+`created,deleted`

+___

 ## Outputs

 Outputs are computed values that are accessible via the `{resourceName}.spec.*` field accessor in a blueprint substitution.
 For example, if the resource name is `myConsumer`, the output would be accessible via `${myConsumer.spec.id}`.

-### queueId (optional)
+### subscriberId (optional)

-The ID of the queue subscriber that is created for the consumer when the `sourceId` is a Celerity topic.
+The ID of the subscription that is created for the consumer when the `sourceId` is a Celerity topic.
+This will be a queue ID or a subscription ID depending on the target environment.
-This output is **only** present in the outputs when the `sourceId` is a Celerity topic and the target environment requires a queue to be created to subscribe to the topic to follow best practises in creating a scalable and resilient architecture.
+This output is **only** present in the outputs when the `sourceId` is a Celerity topic and the target environment requires a queue or subscription to be created to subscribe to the topic to follow best practises in creating a scalable and resilient architecture.

 **type**